undistro/zora/docs/install.md

 with the Zora components installed.
 So it is recommended to keep it separated from any application workload.

+## Setup Requirements

+Zora's management cluster requires these programs in order to be installed and configured:

+- Kubernetes >= 1.21.0
+- Helm >= 3.4.0
+- Kubectl
+- Awk
+- Cat
+- POSIX shell

 ## Install with Helm

 1. To install Zora using [Helm](https://helm.sh/docs/) follow these commands: